qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 unit tests, and now with Cypress it can be the same for UI tests and end-to-end tests as well.

 Cypress makes it easy to separate end-to-end tests and UI tests.
-Since the tests are white-box, and the test-code inhabits the same space as the UI code, it is easier to isolate small bits of the UI and test them visually, quickly.
+Since the tests are white-box and the test-code inhabits the same space as the UI code, it is easier to isolate small bits of the UI and test them visually, quickly.
 Cypress offers support code to start where you are, possibly with end-to-end tests, and stub out dependencies as you go.